'Hamilton' has yet to sell out, will bring in $6 million

 She said “Hamilton” was written by a “creative genius,” and is the kind of show people feel they need to see more than once to truly understand.

 Gajic said she’s only seen it once and has been reading furiously and listening to audiobooks in anticipation of seeing it again.
-She said she’s read a biography of Eliza Hamilton, Alexander’s wife.
+She said she has read a biography of Eliza Hamilton, Alexander’s wife.

 “I am trying to get caught up really quickly on so much of my knowledge that I feel I need to really truly appreciate the show even more,” she said.